marios-code-path/demo-chat/chat-service-cassandra/README.md

                              value: String,
                              visible: Boolean) : ChatMessage<ChatMessageByTopicKey>(key, value, visible)

-I feel this gives maxiumum flexability when creating or extending any additional access concerns.
+I feel this gives maximum flexibility when creating or extending any additional access concerns.

 ## How about the DDL?